-Herbal (botanical) medicine is the practice of prescribing plant products, or products derived directly from plants, for the treatment of disease.
+Herbal (botanical) medicine involves the practice of prescribing plant products, or products derived directly from plants, for the treatment of disease.
 Herbal medicine has survived since prehistoric times, in part because, until recently, there were no effective alternatives.
 Some plants do contain biologically active ingredients, and some pharmaceuticals in widespread use today are identical to, or derivatives of, bioactive constituents of historic folk remedies.
-Indeed, herbal and botanical sources form the origin of up to 30% of all modern pharmaceuticals.
+Indeed, herbal and botanical sources form the origin of as much as 30% of all modern pharmaceuticals.

-Evidential support concerning plant products in veterinary patients is scattered, ranging from effective and safe to ineffective and risky.
-However, the methodologic quality of primary studies on herbal medicines is generally poor.
+Evidential support concerning use of plant products in veterinary patients is scarce and ranges from effective and safe to ineffective and risky.
+However, the methodologic quality of primary studies on herbal medicines for many species is generally poor.
 Trials usually lack firm endpoints, and periods of observation are usually short; the clinical relevance of the observed effects is not always clear.
-In addition, data that directly compares herbal remedies with well-established pharmaceutical products are often not available.
+In addition, data that directly compare herbal remedies with well-established pharmaceutical products are often not available.
 However, as the database on herbs continues to grow, veterinarians seeking to prescribe natural, plant-based compounds should inspect the latest scientific literature for information on the compound or product of interest.

 Botanical products come in a variety of preparations intended either for ingestion or external application.
 They may be fresh, dried, or freeze-dried; extracted and preserved in oil, alcohol, or water; and delivered as liquids, capsules, pills, poultices, or powders.
 Other forms of plant-derived substances include essential oils—volatile, rapidly evaporating oils obtained from the leaves, stems, flowers, seeds, or roots of a plant, commonly used in aromatherapy or massage.